nishajagan/nishajagan.github.io/chinookdb.md

-16. Provide a query that shows total sales made by each sales agent.
+**16. Provide a query that shows total sales made by each sales agent.**
 ```sql
 SELECT e.*,
        Count(i.invoiceid) AS 'Total Number of Sales'